 Amici write because they are deeply concerned about the rule emerging from this case: that persons engaging in shocking behavior that the U.S. military does not itself tolerate for its own members have broad impunity from accountability.
-Specifically, amici disagree with the court of appeals' conclusion that private military contractors are the functional equivalent of uniformed U.S. soldiers because that conclusion is inconsistent with the law of war and expert military judgment.
-Although amici recognize civilian contractors often perform that vital functions in support of U.S. military operations, they maintain that the law should not blur the wellsettled distinction between civilian contractors and "combatants" because doing so would undermine the United States' commitment to humane treatment of prisoners in our custody and ultimately weaken the reputation and strength of this country's armed forces.
+Specifically, amici disagree with the conclusion of the United States Court of Appeals for the D.C.
+Circuit in Saleh v.
+Titan, 580 F.3d 1 (D.C.
+Cir.
+2009), cert. denied, 131 S. Ct.
+3055 (2011), adopted by the vacated panel majority in the present case, that private military contractors are the functional equivalent of uniformed U.S. soldiers, a conclusion which, amici submit, is inconsistent with the law of war and expert military judgment.
+Although amici recognize that civilian contractors often perform vital functions in support of U.S. military operations, they maintain that the law should not blur the well-settled distinction between civilian contractors and "combatants" because doing so would undermine the United States' commitment to humane treatment of prisoners in our custody and ultimately weaken the reputation and strength of this country's armed forces.

-1 The parties have consented to the filing of this brief.
-Counsel of record for both parties received notice at least ten days prior to the due date of amici curiae's intention to file this brief.
+1 All parties have consented to the filing of this brief.
 No counsel for a party authored this brief in whole or in part, and no counsel for a party (nor a party itself) made a monetary contribution intended to fund the preparation or submission of this brief.